kangcshin/Histogram-Filter/README.md

-Optimized verson of Histogram-Filter in C++
+Optimized verson of Histogram Filter in C++